cisco/exact-capture/docs/src/modify.md

     <td>offset</td>
     <td><em>0</em></td>
     <td>
-      Jump to packet offset 0 and start processing filter/modify operations from there.
+      Jump to the specified packet offset and start processing filter/modify operations from there.
     </td>
   </t>
   <tr>